Serverless Security- What are the Security Risks & Best Practices?

 - Track the number of functions executed.

-- Assess the performance of functions based on the time taken for execution.
+- Assess the performance of functions based on the time taken for code execution.

 - Measure the concurrency based on the number of times a particular function is executed.